Survivorship and Previvorship

 Experts use the word "survivor" for any person who has been diagnosed with cancer at any .
 Survivorship refers to the short- and long-term health and wellness concerns of people who have been diagnosed with cancer.

-The effects of cancer and treatment begin at diagnosis but they can last long after treatment ends.
+The effects of cancer, treatment and prevention begin at diagnosis but they can last long after medical care ends.

-Even after treatment ends, it is important for cancer survivors to receive ongoing follow-up care from a doctor who can address the issues listed above.
+Even after a treatment or procedure ends, it is important for cancer people to receive ongoing follow-up care from a doctor who can address the issues listed below.

-The National Comprehensive Cancer Network guidelines for cancer survivors recommend that they be checked annually by their oncologist or primary care doctor for special health issues, including:
+The National Comprehensive Cancer Network recommends that patients be checked annually by their oncologist or primary care doctor for special health issues, including:

 For many of the health issues listed above, exercising regularly, eating a balanced diet and maintaining an ideal body weight can improve health outcomes.
 Research on ways to improve health and quality of life in cancer survivors is ongoing.

-After treatment, some oncologists provide their patients with a "survivorship care plan" that outlines the treatment the patient received and provides a list of recommended follow-up visits and care.
-It is very important that you speak with your doctor and have a plan for care after treatment ends, including:
+Some doctors provide their patients with a "survivorship care plan" that outlines the care the patient received and provides a list of recommended follow-up visits, late-onset symptoms to watch for and recommended care.
+It is very important that you speak with your doctor and have a plan for long-term care, including:

 NCCN survivorship guidelines recommend that cancer survivors be regularly checked for heart disease:

-• Doctors should check patients for other heart disease risk factors, including high cholesterol, diabetes, smoking, obesity and a family history of heart disease.
+- Doctors should check patients for other heart disease risk factors, including high cholesterol, diabetes, smoking, obesity, early-onset menopause and a family history of heart disease.

 Because heart disease that is caught early is more treatable, it's important for cancer survivors to receive follow-up care for heart disease and to report to their doctor any shortness of breath, abnormal heart rhythm, chest pains or other symptoms.